Spencer Torkelson Preview, Player Props: Tigers vs. Astros

-The Detroit Tigers, including Spencer Torkelson (.395 on-base percentage in past 10 games, 80 points above season-long percentage), battle starting pitcher Hunter Brown and the Houston Astros at Comerica Park, Saturday at 6:10 PM ET.
+The Detroit Tigers, including Spencer Torkelson (.395 on-base percentage in past 10 games, 80 points above season-long percentage), take on starter Justin Verlander and the Houston Astros at Comerica Park, Sunday at 1:40 PM ET.

-He had a hitless performance in his previous game (0-for-4) against the Astros.
+In his last game he had a hitless showing (0-for-3) against the Astros.

 Spencer Torkelson Game Info & Props vs. the Astros